An Effective Defense Against Burglary And Theft Crimes

 Common Types Of Theft And Burglary Charges

-Here are some of the more common types of charges Clarissa Fernandez Pratt handles and their penalties:
+Here are some of the more common types of charges our firm handles and their penalties:

-If you do not see your specific charge listed, that does not mean Clarissa cannot help you.
-Contact her to discuss your case in a free consultation to find out more.
+If you do not see your specific charge listed, that does not mean our attorneys cannot help you.
+Contact us to discuss your case in a free consultation to find out more.

 Penalties vary greatly and depend on many factors, including whether you are a juvenile or this is your first offense.
 Low-level theft like shoplifting a small item is likely a misdemeanor, though you could still face jail time.
 Burglary and aggravated robbery can be violent crimes that include first-degree felony charges, depending on the circumstances.
 You may even face identity theft and other fraud charges in federal court.

-Find out more about your options by discussing your case in a free consultation with Clarissa.
-You may call her San Antonio office at 210-920-2535 or send an online message.
+Find out more about your options by discussing your case in a free consultation with a member of our attorney team.
+You may call our San Antonio office at 210-920-2535 or send an online message.